 Score explanation: Score explanation: In the Health Systems and Health Equity course, a lecture titled "Climate Change and Health Equity" briefly mentions that extreme weather events can impact mental health, but does not elaborate on the manifestations of these impacts further than simply stating that they exist.
-Additionally, the MEJM module on climate change (listed as required preparation for the lecture) discusses specific factors of mental health conditions to which climate change contributes, along with several resources/articles on the topic, but this information is not adequately integrated into the lecture.
+Additionally, the NEJM module on climate change (listed as required preparation for the lecture) discusses specific factors of mental health conditions to which climate change contributes, along with several resources/articles on the topic, but this information is not adequately integrated into the lecture.

-In the Psychiatry section of the Neuroscience and Human Behavior course, lecture 3.3 (Depression, slide 16) includes a slide on planetary health and depression (courtesy of the Einstein Sustainability Club) citing examples of the increased prevalence of depression as a result of direct and indirect factors and events precipitated by climate change, followed by a list of relevant readings recommended by the Einstein Sustainability Club.
+In the Psychiatry section of the Neuroscience and Human Behavior course, lecture 3.5 (Depression, slide 16) includes a slide on planetary health and depression (courtesy of the Einstein Sustainability Club) citing examples of the increased prevalence of depression as a result of direct and indirect factors and events precipitated by climate change from studies, followed by a list of relevant readings recommended by the Einstein Sustainability Club.
+In the lecture on anxiety, session 34, for this course there is also a slide on climate change and anxiety: "distress about climate change and how it impacts the landscape and human existence".

-Additionally, lecture 2.14 of the Neurology section includes a slide (courtesy of the Einstein Sustainability Club) discussing how increased heat exposure can result in neuroinflammation and oxidative stress, associated w/protein misfolding seen in various causes of dementia.
+Additionally, lecture 2.14 of the Neurology section includes a slide (courtesy of the Einstein Sustainability Club) discussing how increased heat exposure can result in neuroinflammation and oxidative stress, associated w/ protein misfolding seen in various causes of dementia.